EXPLAINER: Who's been charged in the deadly Capitol siege?

 HOW MANY PEOPLE HAVE BEEN CHARGED?

-The U.S. attorney for the District of Columbia has brought federal charges against about 20 people so far, while 40 others have been charged in D.C.'s Superior Court.
+The top federal prosecutor for the District of Columbia said Tuesday that 70 people have been charged so far.
+About 20 federal cases have been made public, and 40 others have been filed in D.C.
+Superior Court.

 The people charged in Superior Court are mainly accused of things like curfew violations and gun crimes.
-Those being tried in federal court, where prosecutors can generally secure longer sentences, are charged with offences such as violent entry and disorderly conduct on Capitol grounds, assaulting a federal law enforcement officer and threatening House Speaker Nancy Pelosi.
+Those being tried in federal court, where prosecutors can generally secure longer sentences, are charged with offenses such as violent entry and disorderly conduct on Capitol grounds, assaulting a federal law enforcement officer and threatening House Speaker Nancy Pelosi.

+On Tuesday, federal agents arrested the son of a New York City judge, who was seen inside the Capitol wearing a fur costume and a police vest authorities say he stole during the mayhem.
+Aaron Mostofsky faces charges including theft of government property.

-On Sunday, federal authorities arrested two men who were photographed with plastic restraints inside the Capitol.
-Investigators said they used social media and livestream videos to identify Eric Munchel of Tennessee as the masked person seen in photos shared widely over social media carrying plastic hand restraints in the Senate chamber.
+Federal authorities on Sunday arrested two men who were photographed with plastic restraints inside the Capitol.
+Investigators said they used social media and livestream videos to identify Eric Munchel of Tennessee as the masked person seen in photos carrying plastic hand restraints in the Senate chamber.

-Retired Lt.
+Retired Air Force Lt.
 Col. Larry Rendall Brock Jr. of Texas was photographed on the Senate floor carrying zip-tie handcuffs and wearing a military-style helmet and vest, authorities said.
-Brock's ex-wife helped authorities identify him, according to court documents.
-He confirmed to The New Yorker that he was the man in the photographs and claimed he found the zip-tie handcuffs on the floor.
+He confirmed to The New Yorker that he was the man in the photographs and claimed he found the handcuffs on the floor.
 “I wish I had not picked those up,” he said.

-Authorities are working to identify more suspects and more charges are expected.

-Many people were allowed to leave the Capitol freely the day of the attack, so investigators have to sort through a sea of photos, video, social media posts and tips from the public to see who was there and track them down.
+"Even if you’ve left D.C., agents from our local field offices will be knocking on your door if we find out you were part of the criminal activity at the Capitol," D’Antuono said.

-Federal prosecutors across the U.S. have also said people could face charges in their home states if they traveled to Washington and took part in the assault.
+U.S. attorneys across the country have also said people could face charges in their home states if they traveled to Washington and took part in the assault.

-Massachusetts' top federal prosecutors said Monday that his office has received “lots of tips" and has investigations underway.
-But for prosecutors outside Washington to bring a case, they would need evidence that someone traveled there with plans to participate in the destruction and violence, said U.S. Attorney Andrew Lelling.

-“Much of what happened in the District looked like — at least for most of the participants — it was pretty spontaneous," Lelling said in an interview.
-“So in many respects, we may be looking for something that just doesn't exist.
-But we will look.”

 COULD TRUMP BE CHARGED?